 Just as with a body injury, what makes you strong is talking about it and asking for help to get better.
-If someone makes you suffer, if someone is treating you badly, talk about it and ask for help.
+If someone makes you suffer, if someone is treating you badly, or if you see another kid suffering, talk about it and ask for help.
 If a grown-up won't listen to you or won't believe you when you talk to them about a problem or a strange situation, find someone else: there are many people who want to help you and protect you.